Desiccator: Constituents

 In order to prevent damage to a desiccator the lid should be carefully slid on and off instead of being directly placed onto the base.

 Operation

 In laboratory use, the most common desiccators are circular and made of heavy glass.
-There is usually a remove platform on which the items to be stored are placed.
+There is usually a removable platform on which the items to be stored are placed.
 The desiccant, usually an otherwise-inert solid such as silica gel, fills the space under the platform.
 Colour changing silica may be used to indicate when it should be refreshed.
-Indication gels typically change from blue to pink as they absorb moisture but other colours may be used.
+Indication gels typically change from blue to pink (if the indicator is cobalt(II) chloride) as they absorb moisture but other colours may be used.

 A stopcock may be included to permit the desiccator to be evacuated.
 Such models are usually known as vacuum desiccators.
 When a vacuum is to be applied, it is a common practice to criss-cross the vacuum desiccator with tape, or to place it behind a screen to minimize damage or injury caused by an implosion.
 To maintain a good seal, vacuum grease is usually applied to the flanges.